RoboMamba: Efficient Vision-Language-Action Model for Robotic Reasoning and Manipulation: Introduction

-To address this, we propose \textbf{RoboMamba}, an end-to-end robotic MLLM that fully leverages the efficiency of Mamba to achieve robust robotic reasoning and action capabilities.
-As shown in Figure \ref{fig:intro}, we initially integrate a vision encoder (e.g., CLIP~\cite{radford2021learning}) with Mamba to empower RoboMamba with visual common sense and robot-related reasoning.
+To address this, we propose RoboMamba, an efficient robotic VLA that empowers the Mamba LLM to achieve robust robotic reasoning and action capabilities.
+As shown in Figure \ref{fig:intro}, we initially integrate a vision encoder (e.g., CLIP~\cite{radford2021learning}) with Mamba to empower RoboMamba with visual common sense and robotic-related reasoning.
 Specifically, we proceed with alignment pre-training, activating the cross-modal connector~\cite{liu2023visual, zhang2023llama} to convert visual information into Mamba's token embeddings.
 We then unfreeze Mamba for instructions co-training, utilizing its powerful sequence modeling to comprehend high-level robotic and general instruction data.
-On top of this, to equip RoboMamba with action pose prediction abilities, we explore an efficient fine-tuning strategy with a simple policy head.
+On top of this, to equip RoboMamba with SE(3) pose prediction abilities, we explore an efficient fine-tuning strategy with a simple policy head.
 Notably, we discover that once RoboMamba possesses sufficient reasoning capabilities, it can acquire pose prediction skills with minimal parameter fine-tuning.
-The fine-tuned policy head constitutes only 0.1\% of the model parameters, which is 10 times smaller than existing robot MLLM~\cite{li2023manipllm, li2023vision}.
+The fine-tuned policy head constitutes only 0.1\% of the model parameters, which is 10 times smaller than existing robotic VLA approaches~\cite{li2023manipllm, li2023vision}.
 In this way, RoboMamba can simultaneously generate robot reasoning using language responses and predict end-effector poses via the policy head.